-Telling a healthy baby to leave before they are ready can result in all sorts of complications and interventions, when right now, they are safe, happy and warm inside of you.
+Telling a healthy, developing baby to leave before they are ready can result in all sorts of complications and interventions, when right now, they are safe, happy, healthy and comfortable inside of you.

 Important points to note prior to trying the below-mentioned methods are:

-3. Be informed
+#3: Be informed

-4. Remember that any form of induction is an induction
+#4: Remember that any form of induction is an induction

 Sex is a commonly suggested method of natural induction due to semen containing prostaglandins, which help to ripen the cervix.
-Recently, a study has found that intercourse made little difference to inducing labour and no cervical changes were evident.
+Recently, a study has found that intercourse made little difference to inducing labour, and no cervical changes were evident.

-The study also cited an analysis of 59 studies that found no association between sex and pre-term birth, pre-mature rupture of the membranes (PROM), or low birth weight in low-risk pregnancies, so rest assured it is safe to have sex throughout pregnancy.
+The study also cited an analysis of 59 studies which found no association between sex and pre-term birth, premature rupture of membranes (PROM), or low birth weight in low-risk pregnancies, so rest assured it is safe to have sex throughout pregnancy.

 Although acupuncture has been, and still is, a very useful tool for induction, Andrew admits that acupuncture isn’t effective 100% of the time.
 “Sometimes it just doesn’t work effectively enough.
 As they say in China: ‘When the fruit is ready, it will fall off the vine’.
 Sometimes this saying applies to pregnancy.”